DONATE

 A guide to eye health roles

-We distribute medication
+We distribute medicine

 Local volunteers are trained to check people’s symptoms, distribute preventative medication and refer patients for further treatment.